nyusterndatabootcamp/book/py-fun1.md

 ---
 **Overview.**  Time to start programming!
 We work our way through some of the essentials of Python's core language.
 We will do this within a Jupyter Notebook and along the way become familiar Markdown other properties of the notebook environment.
 Part 1 of 2.

-**Pythons.**  Syntax, Jupyter, calculations, assignments, strings, lists, dictionaries, built-in functions, tab completion, object inspector, bug identification and fix.
+**Pythons.**  Syntax, Jupyter, calculations, assignments, strings, lists, dictionaries, built-in functions, bug identification and fix.

 **Buzzwords.** Isn't that enough?

 **Code.**  [Link](https://github.com/nyusterndatabootcamp/notebooks/blob/master/book_notebooks/python_fundamentals_one.ipynb).